Let an agent run an interview

 participant Agent as Your Agent

-participant MCP as Debriefer MCP (HTTP)
+participant MCP as Debriefer MCP (hosted)

 participant Human as Respondent